echoedinvoker/data-warehouse/4-bring-data-into-dw/21-etl-to-elt/memo.md

 ![Alt features of elt](pic/08.jpg)

+- Dump the data directly into the database before doing any transformation.

 - "Schema on read" means that the creation of a Schema can be deferred until the data needs to be read.

 ## **Conclusion**